DENVER WATER LINE REPAIR

 Commercial and residential property owners connected to a municipal water system are responsible for the water service line into the building.
-In some cities this starts at the meter pit or curb stop (valve).
-In others, the owner’s responsibility extends all the way to the tap on the city main water line, most often located in the street in front of the property.
+In some cities, this starts at the meter pit or curb stop (valve).
+In other cities, the owner’s responsibility extends all the way to the tap on the city main water line, most often located in the street in front of the property.

-At Apex Plumbing, we can diagnose your water leak problems.
-We will recommend the best, most cost efficient method of repair or replacement.
-Often, repairs can be performed with minimal impact on your home, business and/or landscaping.
+Apex Plumbing specializes in water line repair and has performed hundreds of repairs, replacements, and installations across the Front Range.
+At Apex, we can diagnose your water leak problems.
+We will recommend the best, most cost-efficient method of repair or replacement.
+Often, repairs can be performed with minimal impact on your home, business, and/or landscaping.

 If you have questions, are experiencing problems with your water service line, want to improve the pressure or flow, or if you want to remove lead from your water service, call Apex Plumbing today!

 Additional Information on Water Lines:

 - Older (pre 1960 +/-) water lines were originally installed using lead or galvanized steel pipe.
 Over time, these materials wear out or get damaged by ground movement, tree roots, etc.

 - In the case of galvanized steel pipes, the galvanized coating eventually wears off and they begin to rust, resulting in water leaks requiring repair or replacement.

 - Lead water lines can eventually corrode and become brittle.
 The result is pinholes and cracks that can cause the lead line to leak or rupture, requiring replacement of the service line.
 For more information on lead in service lines click here